prehensile/cv/cv.md

 #### [Preloaded][17], December 2006 - August 2009

-I moved to Preloaded in 2006 where I spent an enjoyable few years making games and online experiences.
+I moved to Preloaded in 2006 where I spent an enjoyable few years building games and online experiences in Flash.
 My biggest success was [Launchball][18], a physics puzzle game which has been played over 10 million times, installed at the Science Museum, projected 70ft high onto the side of the Shell building and won Best of Show at SXSWi in 2007.
-I left in 2009 as Technical Lead, having recruited the Flash team which would notch up further successes.
+I left in 2009 as Technical Lead, having recruited a Flash team which would notch up further successes.
 During my time at Preloaded I worked on projects for clients like the BBC, Tate Modern, Bacardi, MTV and Cadbury's.

 #### [Tonic][19], December 2004 - December 2006